We are holding a online memorial for the Animal Victims of War through Facebook here, starting at 11am (PST) November 11th, 2020.

 This is why the purple poppy exists.
 It is to represent an ideal that stands apart from the war within the war and challenge the dominant discourse that invalidates the experience of other animals.
 It is a symbol of their victimization in war and recognition of them as more than objects of human design.
 It does not excuse their torture, their suffering, and fear in the name of some greater ‘good.’
 It only remembers the truth that what is the best about them and us is lost when our human ideals overpower our animal sensibilities.

 The purple poppy was started by Animal Aid UK to raise awareness of the animal victims of war.
+In Victoria, B.C. our deputy leader has been holding purple poppy ceremonies for the animal victims of war for the past five years.

-Animal Alliance Environment Voters Party of Canada.
+Animal Protection Party of Canada.